hareemxd/process-wiki/Configuration Management Handbook/Control Changes Process/2 Revision Control/CM-01-002 Revision Control.md

 ### Purpose
 This document defines the procedure(s) to perform revision control of engineering data.
 ### Definition
-**Revision Control** is the practice of performing and recording changes to data with **revisions**.
+**Revision Control** is the practice of documenting and releasing changes to data with **revisions**.

-A revision is a specific configuration of a part, sub-assembly, or assembly.
-Revisions exist to record changes
+A revision is a unique instance of any item referenced by a part number that is controlled and released in a Product Lifecycle Management (PLM) tool.
+Because of their significance, revisions are reviewed by internal and external stakeholders prior to release.

 ### When to use Revision Control

 ***
 **NOTE**
-The following sections apply mostly to programs managing changes to an established Technical Data Package (TDP).
-Change control procedures and best practices may vary widely for early development and prototype efforts, and thus should be tailored and documented in a project Configuration Management Plan (CMP).
+Revision Control applies only to changes executed within an established Program of Record (PoR) and Technical Data Package (TDP).
 ***

-Any changes to a drawing (DWG) file require a new revision, including:
+Any changes to a drawing (DWG) file may initiate a new revision, including:
+* Technical Specifications
 * Notes
-* Bill of Materials
+* Parts List
 * Reference Designators
-* Specifications
 * Callouts
 * Title block (contract number, proprietary or export markings, cage code)

-All design changes resulting in a new physical product definition (e.g., geometry, dimensions) require a new revision.

-One-for-one parts list updates (e.g., replacing an obsolete component with an FFF equivalent) require a new revision.

 ### Best Practices
 ***

+#### Conduct Peer Review
+Revisions must always be reviewed by at least one teammate prior to release.
+Peer Review can be implemented in PLM workflows or conducted informally.
+See **CM-02-002 Peer Review**.
 #### Assess Where Used References for Impacts
 If a change impacts a part or assembly's interface or integration with existing designs, those impacts must be identified and documented as part of the change request process.
+Potential "suspect links" should be reported using Problem Reports.
+See **CM-02-002**

 #### Highlight changes
-When submitting for review and/or release, new revisions should contain *redlines* or some other visual feature that highlights the changes from the previous revision.
+When submitting your work for review and release, the draft of the new revision should contain *redlines* which highlight the changes from the previous revision.

 ### Procedure